sameermandve/React-Mortgage-Repayment-Calculator-App/README.md

 ## Overview -

-This is practice "Mortgage Repayment Calculator" created using HTML , CSS and JS.
+This is practice responsive "Mortgage Repayment Calculator" created using HTML , CSS and JS.

 ### Users should be able to: